sybrew/The-SEO-Framework-Extension-Manager/extensions/premium/local/trunk/readme.md

 ## Overview

-### Higher ranking through local search
+### Higher ranking with local search

-A potential customer or visitor often wants to find out more about your business before interacting.
+For most businesses, local listings are a must.
+Once listed, a potential visitor can then find more about your business directly from search engines.
-Therefore, for many businesses, local listings are a must.

 A local listing within Google will also be placed upfront and sometimes above all other search results.

-With the Local extension, you can rank your different local business departments higher in Google and other search engines.
+With the Local extension, you can list your local business departments in Google and other search engines.
-So, your business will be found better by your local customers.

-All the above also accounts for users who add locations in their search query.

 [tsfep-image id="1"]

 ### An advanced SEO solution

-We present you an advanced and leading Local solution, excelling other existing similar solutions, for a lower price.
+We present you an advanced and leading Local solution.

 **This software package includes:**

-* Support for multiple locations (up to 4096, not only 2).
+* Support for up to 4096 locations.
 * (Reverse) Geocoding through our API services.
 * Options for opening hours per area.
 * Internal caching, for significantly faster execution.